 Maqluba is a very popular dish in Palestine and many Arab countries, including Iraq, Jordan, and Syria.
 While this well-known dish is prepared differently in each household, its main form as a layered dish made of rice, vegetable, and meat is what remains consistent across all versions.

 Layering the vegetables and meat beneath the rice and then cooking everything together allows all the flavors to beautifully combine.
-It’s cooked slowly to allow the flavors to develop and to keep the vegetables from burning since they’re underneath the rice.
+You can cook it slowly to allow the flavors to develop and to keep the vegetables from burning since they’re underneath the rice.

 A Family Favorite